svtk/kotlin-swift-interopedia/docs/classes/Open class.md

 }
 ```

-On the Swift side, we can inherit from this class, use its protected properties, override open, but not override final methods (this will give an exception at runtime):
+On the Swift side, we can inherit from this class, use its protected properties, override open, but not override final methods (this will give an exception at runtime on construction):

 ```swift
 class OpenClassExample : OpenClassWithConstructorParams {